Linda Frum: Career

+She has a Conservative affiliation and represents Ontario and was a director of the Conservative Fund, the party's fundraising arm, until 2021.
+She served as Chair of the Conservative Senate Caucus from 2015 to 2017.
+She announced her intention to retire from the Senate on August 27, 2021.

-Currently she is chair of the board of United Jewish Appeal of Greater Toronto.
+From 2020 until 2022 she was chair of the board of United Jewish Appeal of Greater Toronto.

+Personal life

 Frum lives in Toronto with her husband Howard Sokolowski, a real estate developer and former co-owner of the Toronto Argonauts of the Canadian Football League, and her three children.
 In 2006, she and her husband received the Human Relations Award from the Canadian Council of Christians and Jews.